Skip to main content

 Magic buttons

-Magic buttons let you trigger workflows manually from a record:
+Magic buttons let you trigger workflows manually from a record page:

 • Run immediately when clicked

-• Great for on-demand actions like scheduling meetings or generating documents
+• Useful for on-demand actions like generating documents or scheduling reviews

-To create a magic button workflow, use the Magic button trigger.
+To create a magic button workflow, select the Magic button trigger and configure a label, icon, and color.

 Workflow runs